Breaking Down Async Problems

 site rebuild.
 I have a tool for keeping the number of rebuilds to only as often

-seconds so groups of changes don’t re-trigger builds endlessly.
+as $interval seconds so groups of changes don’t re-trigger builds endlessly.
 I

 can simultaneously run a small web server for serving content in developer mode.